 However, in terms of aromatherapy — and just basic health — this is a terrible idea.
 With true aromatherapy, the essential oils are never heated or burned.
 Doing so may disperse the smell, but true aromatherapy is so much more than just the smell.

-Without question: CPTG®, certified-pure-therapeutic-grade essential oils have the ability to enhance your life in almost every way; and diffusing these oils is one of the best ways to enjoy their amazing benefits.
-But, the oils do their work through — among other things — very delicate aromatic molecules.
-The chemical constituents in the essential oils have a profound impact on a person's health and well-being: body, mind and emotions.
+Without question: therapeutic-grade essential oils have the ability to enhance your life in almost every way; and diffusing these oils is one of the best ways to enjoy their amazing health benefits.
+But, the oils do their work through their very delicate aromatic molecules.
+The chemical constituents in the essential oils have a profound impact in supporting a person's health and well-being: body, mind and emotions.

 However, to achieve these effects, the aromatic molecules of the essential oil must be kept intact.

-This is where you have a problem with scented candles: Heating essential oils to disperse their aroma will fracture these delicate chemical constituents, altering some of their healing properties and rendering the oils therapeutically void.
-Think of it this way: If a CPTG®,certified-pure-therapeutic-grade essential oil must be distilled with low heat to preserve its delicate chemistry, how could it be good to burn the oil in order to diffuse it's fragrance?
+This is where you have a problem with scented candles: Heating essential oils to disperse their aroma will fracture these delicate chemical constituents, altering some of their therapeutic properties and rendering the oils ineffective.
+Think of it this way: If a therapeutic-grade essential oil must be distilled with low heat to preserve its delicate chemistry, how could it be good to burn the oil in order to diffuse it's fragrance?

 But, the issue is even more serious than just taking a good oil and rendering it useless.
 In some cases — especially with burning candles — the heat will actually convert those constituents into toxic substances, even as the candle releases other toxin chemicals into the air.